 For more information on faculty and student positions, e-mail RPI STEP or call 518-276-3098.

-Science Instructor: Ms. Peter, Lansingburgh High School; Ms. Sorriento, Averill Park High School; Mrs. DeViddio, Troy High School
+Science Instructors: Ms. Peter, Lansingburgh High School, Mrs. Hartshorn and Ms. Sparacin, Troy High School

 ELA Instructor: Mrs. Culliton, Lansingburgh High School